-- Independent Review Team conducts a technical review verifying eligibility and compliance with proposal requirements
+- Submitted proposals are reviewed to verify eligibility and compliance with proposal requirements

-- Independent Review Team meets to finalize scores and forwards funding recommendations to the Prevention Board Grants Committee
+- A Review Team scores and rates the submitted proposals and forwards funding recommendations to the Prevention Board

 - Prevention Board approves the letters of intent and directs staff to start negoitations for contract deliverables

 The Prevention Board follows the State of Wisconsin procurement rules.

 - Funding announcments are usually posted for eight weeks, although timing requirements for some funding cycles may dictate a shorter posting period.

 - Submitted proposals are reviewed and scored by Independent Review Teams about two weeks after the submission timeline.